HSLdevcom/jore4-deploy/README.md

 _For simplicity, the scripts below are only showing what happens in the DEV environment.
 The exact same outcome is expected when using the `playtest` and `playprod` aliases._

+# Subscriptions

+When first logging in to Azure with `az login` (e.g. for your Ansible scripts or for Kubernetes), your subscription by default will be pointed to the HSL default subscription.
+To be able to create and view resources in the JORE4 subscription, you have to point your Azure CLI to the proper context by using: `az account set --subscription "jore4"`

+Note that `start-ansible-shell.sh` and `kubernetes.sh` automatically does this for you.

 ## Provisioning

 ### 1. Provisioning resource groups and network